prathmesh61/codepen-website/README.md

 /api/user/[id]: Retrieves user information and all their projects.

 # Pages
-Code Page: A page where users can share their saved code snippets with friends.
+Code Page: A page where users can share their saved code snippets with friends. <br>
-Editor Page: Allows users to write and edit their code snippets using the CodeMirror editor.
+Editor Page: Allows users to write and edit their code snippets using the CodeMirror editor. <br>
-Profile Page: Every user has their own profile page where they can view their email and all their projects.
+Profile Page: Every user has their own profile page where they can view their email and all their projects. <br>

 # Getting Started
-Clone the repository.
+Clone the repository. <br>
-Install dependencies using npm install.
+Install dependencies using npm install. <br>
-Configure MongoDB connection.
+Configure MongoDB connection. <br>
-Run the application using npm run dev.
+Run the application using npm run dev. <br>
-Access the application through the specified port.
+Access the application through the specified port. <br>

 # Contributing
 Contributions are welcome!
 Please follow the contribution guidelines outlined in CONTRIBUTING.md.